barbecacov/yolov3.pytorch-1/README.md

 # yolov3.pytorch

-* 2018/10/03 **UPDATE** It seems loss is decreasing but still need time to see if they'll converge.
+* 2018/10/03 **UPDATE** Loss will converge after 5 epochs but the model couldn't generate any bounding boxes.
 Details could be seen in issue [#1](https://github.com/ECer23/yolov3.pytorch/issues/1)
 * 2018/10/02 Could load pre trained darknet-53 to train from scartch
-* 2018/10/01 ~~Not sure if loss function is working~~
-* 2018/09/30 mAP is implemented
+* 2018/09/30 mAP evaluation implemented

 This repository contains code for a object detector based on [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf), implemented in PyTorch.
 This repository is based on [ayooshkathuria/pytorch-yolo-v3](https://github.com/ayooshkathuria/pytorch-yolo-v3).
 I re-implemented it in PyTorch for better readability and re-useablity.